Heres another change to read our blog post as its world mental health day…

-It’s World Mental Health Day on October 10th.
+It’s Mental Health Awareness Week.
 What is mental health?
-According to the Mental Health Foundation who are organizing fund raising events to raise awareness, if you’re in good mental health, you can:
+According to the Mental Health Foundation if you’re in good mental health, you can:

 - make the most of your potential